devttys0/botox/README.md

 Why might this be useful?

-1. You wish to debug a process, but starting the process from inside a debugger can modify process enviroment variables, stack offsets, etc.
+1. You wish to debug a process, but starting the process from inside a debugger can modify process environment variables, stack offsets, etc.
 2. You wish to debug a process that is executed by another process (e.g., a CGI file executed by a Web server).
 3. You want to examine the memory layout (/proc/pid/maps) of a short-lived process without requiring a debugger.